 Understanding and Managing Depression

-We’re here to keep people safe.
-Usually, that is by helping a texter find a healthy coping mechanism to work through their crisis.
-Depression is no regular grade bad day.
-We’re here to help.
+Depression is so much more than just your regular grade bad day.
+You don’t have to deal with it alone.
+We’re here to help and keep people safe.
+Usually, that is by helping a texter find a healthy coping mechanism to work through their depression.

 What is Depression?